HiassofT/MyPicoDOS/README.txt

 On Atari XL/XE computers the disk images can also be booted.

-DiskCart was originally written for the 512k Flash Megacart in 2010 and now also supports the 4MB Flash Megacart, 8Mbit AtariMax cart and the TurboFreezer 2005 and 2011 CartEmus.
+DiskCart was originally written for the 512k Flash MegaCart in 2010 and now also supports the 4MB Flash MegaCart, 8Mbit AtariMax cart and the TurboFreezer 2005 and 2011 CartEmus.